theromis/react-master-detail/README.md

 ## How It Works &middot; Detail

-### <MasterDetail /> Higher Order Component
+### <MasterDetail /> Component

-This component takes in two components `MasterComponent` and `DetailComponent`, a switches between two routing strategies depending on the current screen size.
+This component takes in two component types and switches between routing strategies depending on the current screen size.
 The nice thing about this approach is that the routes are exactly the same for the different screen sizes, so there is not requirement for message conditional route logic.
 The relevate code snipped is displayed below:

 ```
 import React from 'react';